BambooHR is built for headcount that stays; your Hobart crew triples for summer then vanishes

 Exactly what you get

 An HR system built for a Hobart summer: light, fast onboarding for casual and seasonal staff, persistent records so returning guides re-activate in minutes, and award-aware pay logic that handles penalty rates and casual loadings correctly.
 It rosters around weather-dependent tours, offers mobile self-service for staff in low-coverage areas, and integrates with your accounting software so pay flows without re-keying.
-A business intelligence dashboard can read labour cost against the season, and a custom ERP (Enterprise Resource Planning) can share staffing data with operations.
+A business intelligence (BI) dashboard can read labour cost against the season, and a custom ERP (Enterprise Resource Planning) can share staffing data with operations.

 How to choose a developer in Hobart